oof2win2/FactorioAntigrief/docs/getting-started/connect-to-instance.md

 This page describes how to connect to an existing FAGC instance in order to benefit from banlist synchronization.

+You can however also "connect" to FAGC by only generating a banlist once in a while, which is an effective method if you are unable to host the bot yourself or it is too complicated for you to do.
+For that, please view [Generating a banlist only](#Generating-a-banlist-only)

 ## Connecting to view bans

 1. Invite the bot to your Discord server through [our invite link](https://factoriobans.club/api/discord/oauth/url).
 The bot will ask for some